 Most people with HypoKPP lead reasonably normal lives.
 Many cases of HypoKPP are mild, and even in those with severe and frequent episodes, medication and attention to diet and lifestyle issues can ease symptoms.
 There is no denying that more severely affected patients lead physically-compromised lives, especially patients with a long history of episodes.
 But less-affected patients are often able to be quite active, and some engage in fairly strenuous sports.
 Members of our Listserv group come from all professions and walks of life including physicians, nurses, teachers, lawyers, musicians, engineers, journalists, farmers and ranchers, a plantation owner, homemakers, accountants, and computer specialists.

 This is a hard question to answer.
 Permanent muscle weakness is a fact of life for many older patients, and activities like climbing stairs and walking long distances may become very tiring, or even impossible.
-Any number of our older members use a wheelchair or 'scooter' outside the home, but walk inside the house.
+Many of our older members (65+) use a wheelchair or 'scooter' for distances outside the home, but walk inside the house.
 Very few rely on a wheelchair full time unless their condition is complicated by other problems.